dennmartko/DeepSPIRE/README.md

 ```

 Main requirements [ToDo: Check]:
-- Python 3.10-3.12
+- Python 3.12.x
-- pySIDES (for data preparation)
+- pySIDES (for generating catalogs Python 3.10 is needed as it uses vaex, maps can be generated with 3.12)
 - TensorFlow 2.2.x (GPU version required)
 - For Training: NVIDIA GPU with at least 40GB VRAM
 - For Inference: NVIDIA GPU with at least 8GB VRAM